Please visit our MSMP Admissions page for the latest application deadline for each term - spring, summer, and fall.

 International students should be aware that not all US medical and dental schools accept international applicants.
 If your career goal is to attend an American professional school, please be sure that your desired institution accepts international students.

 This option allows students who cannot relocate to Cleveland to take their classes 100% online.

 We highly recommend that all students, if possible, be physically on campus so that they can become an integral part of the academic community with the ability to attend live lectures and seminars, consult immediately with faculty/ TAs/ peer advisors, and most effectively take advantage of all the educational resources available at CWRU and its affiliated hospitals.

 We understand that a physical presence in Cleveland is not always possible so students have the option of completing some or all of their coursework online.
-Those who are unable to come to Cleveland for the beginning of the program, may start taking MSMP courses as an online student and then transition to taking courses as a resident student when they arrive in Cleveland, even mid-semester.
+Those who are unable to come to Cleveland for the beginning of the program, may start taking MSMP courses as an online student and then transition to taking courses as a resident student during subsequent terms.
 Online students take the exact same classes as resident students.
 A few Teaching Assistants are assigned to work specifically with our online students each year.
 Block exams are administered securely using an exam proctoring platform.
 Grading standards and degree requirements are equal for both resident and non-resident students.

 Students should specify on their application for admission if they plan to enroll as a resident or online student.
 All MSMP core courses and most electives are available to be taken online.
 Students interested in taking electives outside the department must consult those departments directly to inquire about the availability of online options.